Updated 9th October 2022 to incorporate what we already know about the 2023 season.

 The likes of Jack Miller for example, and Fabio Quartararo who won the Independent Rider Championship and claimed a massive 197 of the Petronas Teams 307 points while riding in satellite teams before landing seats with Factory teams.

-Miller now holds the much sought after number one rider of the Factory Ducati team and Fabio Quartararo moved up to Factory Yamaha where he is the current world champion.
+Miller held the much sought after number one rider of the Factory Ducati team before moving to Red Bull KTM and Fabio Quartararo moved up to Factory Yamaha and was 2021 world champion.

 Dorna promised unification would bring better racing and they have delivered.

-Now that independent teams have the machines to match their talented riders it is providing fans with more excitement on race day.
+Now that independent teams have the machines to match their talented riders it is providing fans with more excitement across the race weekends.

 Why does Brad Binder score as an independent team rider?